The Rise Of Oat Milk: How COVID Changed How We Drink

 Before the pandemic, oat milk was on the rise — now it’s everywhere.

-In March, as coronavirus began its spread across America, photos depicting the rapidly shutting down nation disseminated: Once bustling streets were now empty.
+In March, as coronavirus began its spread, photos depicting the rapidly shutting down globe disseminated: Once bustling streets were now empty.
 Playgrounds were closed, crime scene-tape wrapped protectively around jungle gyms and swing sets.
-Grocery store shelves, once laden with goods, were now barren.
-There was panic that the supply line would be compromised, that stores might shut down completely, that the lockdown would be unimaginably severe.
+Supermarket shelves, once laden with goods, were now barren.
+There was panic that the supply line would be compromised, that shops might shut down completely, that the lockdown would be unimaginably severe.
 Doom-shopping hit its peak, and there was a run on staples as people began hoarding the things they absolutely couldn’t live without: Toilet paper.
 Canned beans.
 Yeast.
 Flour.
 Oat milk.
 Oat milk?

 Advertisement